sinitsinmike/Capacitive-Touch-slide-keyboard/README.md

 1. Computer plugged in wall outlet vs disconnected from wall outlet.
 2. Proximity of devices that emitt electromagnetic field.
 3. Proximity of large metallic objects.

+From my experience, the easiest way of uploading an *.ino file is using Arduino IDE.

 This project is free to use for non commercial perposes.